 Anterior Approach hip replacement is minimally invasive.
 Compare it to conventional hip replacement and you’ll find it features:

 - Less blood loss (particularly when combined with YRMC’s Patient Blood Management strategies)

 - Minimal post-operative restrictions

 - Less concern about dislocation of the new hip

 While arthroscopy is known to benefit injured athletes, it’s also helpful to non-athletes with injuries to the knees (cartilage tears, cartilage wear or injury, and ligament tears) or shoulders (rotator cuff tendon tears, recurring dislocations).

 During these arthroscopic procedures, a YRMC orthopedic surgeon inserts a small camera – an arthroscope – into the knee or shoulder.
 The arthroscope sends the image to a television monitor which allows the orthopedic surgeon to see the knee or shoulder in great detail.
 The surgeon then uses small surgical instruments to remove or repair damaged tissue.

 While recovery times vary, most people can resume daily activities a few days after arthroscopy and, in some cases, return to athletic activities in a few weeks.

 All breaks are not equal.
 The seriousness of a break – called traumatic fracture – can range from tiny cracks in the bones to severe breaks that puncture the skin.
-For traumatic ankle, foot or leg fractures, an orthopaedic surgeon may recommend surgery.
-During such procedures, the orthopaedic surgeon implants wires, plates, rods or screws into the broken bone in order to keep it correctly positioned as it heals.
+For traumatic ankle, foot or leg fractures, an orthopedic surgeon may recommend surgery.
+During such procedures, the orthopedic surgeon implants wires, plates, rods or screws into the broken bone in order to keep it correctly positioned as it heals.
 Other fractures may require a cast or splint.
 In every case, fast diagnosis and treatment is important for proper and complete healing.